From Home to Assisted Living: A Smooth Shift List for Families

 Troubleshooting typical roadblocks

-Building a new normal
+Building a brand-new normal

 When requires change

-A last word on nerve and care
+A last word on courage and care

 BeeHive Homes of Goshen provides assisted living care